gvwilson/sensibleadventures/iffy/iffy.md

 "What---?"
 Iffy started to ask.

 "Ssh!"
 Wales cut her off and looked up at the drones circling overhead.
-Without warning,
+Without warning their buzzing stopped.
-their buzzing stopped and they dropped out of the sky.
+They dropped out of the sky like rocks.

 "Oy, that weren't us!" the *Taroona*'s captain protested, but it was too late.
 As the Marines' sidekick drones clattered and cracked on the cobblestones, the sergeant blew his whistle.
-His squad's programming kicked in.
 Moving as one,
-they charged the sailors in front of them.
+the squad charged the sailors in front of them.
 Iffy heard the sizzling crack of a shock stick.
 Someone shouted an obscenity,
 and suddenly people were running past her